 Swamp Soup

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-This thick, hearty soup recipe is perfect for cold winter nights, with smoked sausage, flavorful vegetable soup mix, tasty chicken broth, and a few different servings of vegetables.
+This thick, hearty soup recipe is perfect for cold winter nights, with smoked sausage and flavorful vegetables.
 Paired with soft, chewy pasta, this dish can be made as a side or a main meal and takes a short time to cook, so it’s ideal for nights when you don’t have a ton of time.

+Swamp Soup